thedev132/hcb/README.md

 ## Quick start

-To run HCB in a development enviroment, follow the setup instructions in our [documentation](/dev-docs/development.md).
+To run HCB in a development environment, follow the setup instructions in our [documentation](/dev-docs/development.md).
 We support development through Codespaces, Docker, and a native setup.

 ## Contributing